 I googled Kate Middleton in green, and the results were mind-blowing.
 There are at least 50 different pictures of her in elegant green dresses in all shades and styles.

 Why was I searching for the Duchess of Cambridge in green?
-Well, because the future queen seems to have a really good handle on how to style and accessorize a green dress, specifically green maxi dresses.
+Well, because the future queen seems to have a really good handle on how to style and accessorize dresses, specifically green maxi dresses.
 Regular people struggle with this because green is not exactly a color we wear every day.

 The inspiration behind this article was trying to style this gorgeous emerald green dress for a friend’s wedding.
 However, I will also look at how you can style a casual green maxi because we should start wearing green more.
 Sure it’s the perfect dress to wear to a wedding or any fancy event, if history is anything to go by, but you can also don a green maxi dress to church, or brunch with friends.